olekuz/tyk-docs/tyk-docs/content/tyk-cloud/using-plugins/python-code-bundle.md

     - /python-custom-auth-plugin/python-code-bundle/
 ---

+## Introduction

+This page demonstrates how to create a Python code bundle as part of the custom authentication process for Tyk Cloud, so that you can ensure your API management solution is as effective as possible.

 ## What do I need to do to create my Plugin?

 * You need to create the Python code bundle on your locally installed Gateway (not an Tyk Cloud Edge stack).